Julia Görges: 2016: Two major semifinals in doubles

-Görges started the new season by reaching the final in Auckland, where she lost to Sloane Stephens.
-At the Australian Open, she defeated Andreea Mitu before losing in straight sets to her doubles partner, the ninth seed Karolína Plíšková.
+Görges started the new season by reaching the final in Auckland, that she lost to Sloane Stephens.
+At the Australian Open, she defeated Andreea Mitu, before losing in straight sets to her doubles partner, the ninth seed Karolína Plíšková.
 In the doubles, Görges and Karolína Plíšková reached the semifinals, where they lost to the top seeds and eventual winners, Hingis and Mirza.

 Görges received a wildcard in Dubai, where she defeated Svetlana Kuznetsova, losing only a single game.
 In the second round she lost to Barbora Strýcová.
 In doubles she partnered Tímea Babos.
 They lost to the French pair, Caroline Garcia and Kristina Mladenovic, in the semifinals.
 In Doha Görges faced again Kuznetsova in the first round, and this time she lost.
 Together with Babos she reached quarterfinals in the doubles, where they lost to the eventual winners, Chan Hao-ching and Chan Yung-jan.

 In Indian Wells, Görges lost in the first round to Camila Giorgi.
 In the doubles she played alongside Karolína Plíšková.
 They lost in the final to Mattek-Sands and CoCo Vandeweghe.
 In Miami, Görges defeated Nao Hibino and Sam Stosur before losing to Simona Halep in third round.

-Görges reached the semifinals in Nürnberg, where she lost to the eventual champion Kiki Bertens.
+Görges reached the semifinals in Nürnberg but lost to the eventual champion, Kiki Bertens.

-At the French Open Görges defeated Johanna Konta in the first round, before losing to Monica Puig in the second round.
-In the doubles she again played alongside Karolína Plíšková and they lost in the third round to the eventual runners-up Ekaterina Makarova and Elena Vesnina.
+At the French Open, Görges defeated Johanna Konta in the first round, before losing to Monica Puig in the second.
+In the doubles, she again played alongside Karolína Plíšková, and they lost in the third round to the eventual runners-up, Ekaterina Makarova and Elena Vesnina.
 At Wimbledon, Görges lost in the first round to Yaroslava Shvedova.
-In the doubles, Görges and Plíšková reached the semifinals, where they lost to the Williams sisters.
+In the doubles, Görges and Plíšková reached the semifinals, which they lost to the Williams sisters.

 Görges reached the semifinals in Båstad, losing to the eventual winner Laura Siegemund.
 At the US Open, Görges defeated Yanina Wickmayer before losing to Venus Williams in the second round.
 Görges reached the semifinals of the Kremlin Cup, where she lost Daria Gavrilova.
-She played in the doubles draw at the 2016 WTA Finals, partnering Karolína Plíšková, but lost in the first match against Garcia/Mladenovic.
+She played in the doubles draw at the 2016 WTA Finals, partnering Karolína Plíšková, but they lost in the first match against Garcia/Mladenovic.